 Mobile app user segmentation models refer to the method of dividing app users into groups with common characteristics.
 For instance, the behavioral segmentation model categorizes app users based on their behaviors in the app, such as users who make a subscription/trial/renewal off/churn within 7 days after installing the app.

-Mobile-app-user-segmentation models refer to the method of dividing app users into groups with common characteristics.
-For instance, the behavioral segmentation model categorizes app users based on their behaviors on the app, such as using specific features or frequent actions.
-The ultimate aim of app user segmentation is to personalize marketing strategies for different groups to improve user conversion, enhance user retention and boost app revenue.
+The ultimate goal of app user segmentation is to personalize marketing strategies for different groups to improve user conversion and enhance retention, to generate higher lifetime value for each acquisition.
 So here are four models for mobile app user segmentation, which should be applied based on the nature and status of your mobile app business.
 The 4 models are:

 - App User Value Segmentation Model [ CLV model & RFM model ]

 - AARRR Segmentation Model

 App user value segmentation model groups app users based on their value and contribution to the app.
 There are two main methods to conduct this model of segmentation: one is CLV(Customer Lifetime Value) and the other is RFM analysis (Recency, Frequency, and Monetary Model Analysis）

 CLV is a short name for customer lifetime value, which is the predicted net profit generated from users during their lifetime of purchasing a product or service.
 CLV segmentation groups app users based on their present and potential profitability during the business relationship.